 Currently the Center is paid based on encounters defined as Type A and Type B. Only one Type A encounter will be paid a month at \$92.80 and up to three Type B encounters will be paid at \$30 each.
-This will be capped based on the number of unduplicated census for the year.
+Payments will be capped based on the number of unduplicated census for the year.
 Senate Bill 7 from the 2013 Texas Legislature directs HHSC to provide Medicaid acute care services to people who have Intellectual and Developmental Disabilities (IDD) through a managed care system.
 The change will apply to individuals determined to have IDD who are Medicaid eligible.
-They may live in a community-based Intermediate Care Facility for Individuals with Intellectual Disabilities or Related Conditions (ICF-IID) or receive services through an ICF-IID waiver program.
+People may live in a community-based Intermediate Care Facility for Individuals with Intellectual Disabilities or Related Conditions (ICF-IID) or receive services through an ICF-IID waiver program.
 Individuals who live in state supported living centers and those who receive both Medicaid and Medicare benefits are not included in this initiative.
 For individuals enrolled in managed care, STAR+PLUS will provide the acute care Medicaid services and DADS will continue to provide long term services and supports.
-This change took effect on September 1, 2014, and TTBH has not seen much of an effect due to this latest change.